Text our care team

 • Higher Pulse Frequency: SAINT typically uses a higher stimulation intensity (90% of motor threshold) and delivers more pulses per session than standard protocols.

-1D Protocol (Investigational)
+ONE-D (One Day) Protocol (Investigational)

 • Single-Day Delivery: All stimulation sessions are completed within one day, typically over 8 hours with appropriate breaks.

-A key paper outlining this approach is here, by the Downar laboratory in University of Toronto.
-Titled “Real-world effectiveness of a single-day regimen fortranscranial magnetic stimulation using Optimized,Neuroplastogen-Enhanced techniques in Depression(ONE-D)”, this study demonstrated that delivering multiple sessions of intermittent theta burst stimulation within a single day could produce significant antidepressant effects while maintaining good tolerability.
-The researchers found that this ultra-condensed approach showed promise for patients needing rapid intervention.
+A key paper outlining this approach is here, by the Downar laboratory in University of Toronto who led this groundbreaking work.
+A recent followup study has been published by his group.
+This study demonstrated that delivering multiple sessions of intermittent theta burst stimulation within a single day could produce significant antidepressant effects while maintaining good tolerability.